Academic clinical fellowships in General Practice (Primary Care)

 The Academic Unit of Primary Medical Care (AUPMC) combines research and undergraduate teaching in primary care.

 The unit offers an excellent environment for integrated clinical academic training, with a weekly seminar programme and research theme workshops for our diverse group of clinical and non-clinical primary care researchers and teachers, and undergraduate and postgraduate research students.
-This environment fosters interdisciplinary high quality research within the unit, across the Faculty of Medicine, Dentistry and Health and particularly with the internationally renowned ScHARR (Sheffield School of Health and Related Research).
+This environment fosters interdisciplinary high-quality research within the unit, across the Faculty of Health and particularly with the internationally renowned SCHARR (Sheffield Centre for Health and Related Research).